yunshengb/youtube-8m/README.md

 ### Requirements

-The starter code requires Tensorflow.
+The code requires Tensorflow.
 If you haven't installed it yet, follow the instructions on [tensorflow.org](https://www.tensorflow.org/install/).
 This code has been tested with Tensorflow 1.0.0.
 Going forward, we will continue to target the latest released version of Tensorflow.